brandonjaipersaud/Unbias_mkdocs/docs/data_prep.md

 ![Active Learning Diagram](./images/AL.png)

-## Running the Unbias Package
+!!! note "Note:"
+    *The above instructions are for cases where you want to train UnBIAS models on your training data or specific use case.*

     The Unbias package allows you to easily process a batch of sentences to detect and rectify biases.
 Here's how you can do it:

+## Running the Unbias Package

 ```